Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis

+\begin{remark} (Dependence on $K$) The bound in Theorem~\ref{theorem_mild} has a dependence on $K$.
+The primary focus of this work is to reduce the communication cost in FL algorithms, where the cost only depends on $T$ and compression rate ($b)$.
+Therefore, we view $K$ as a constant throughout the work.
+As we will show in Corollary \ref{corollary_mild} and \ref{corollary_mild_near_init}, if we set $\eta$ as $O(1/K\sqrt{T})$, which is the same as \citet{reddi2020adaptive}, the dependence on $K$ in the bound can be eliminated. \end{remark}

 A non-asymptotic convergence bound of training with practical decaying learning rates can be found in Theorem~\ref{theorem_mild_non_asymptotic} in appendix.
 Given that we only introduce logarithmic factors on $d$ in the iteration complexity and the per-round communication $b$ is a constant, the total communication bits of training a deep model till convergence is also logarithmic w.r.t $d$.
 To better understand Theorem~\ref{theorem_mild}, we can investigate different regimes based on the training stages.
-For the asymptotic regime, where $T$ is sufficiently large, we can achieve an $O(1/\sqrt{T})$ convergence rate in Corollary~\ref{corollary_mild}. \begin{corollary} With the same condition as in Thereom~\ref{theorem_mild}, for sufficiently large $T \ge \frac{G^2}{\epsilon^2}$, with probability $1 - \Theta(\delta) - O(\exp(-\Omega(\martin^2))) -\delta_g $, \begin{small}
+For the asymptotic regime, where $T$ is sufficiently large, we can achieve an $O(1/\sqrt{T})$ convergence rate in Corollary~\ref{corollary_mild}. \begin{corollary} (Asymptotic Regime of Theorem~\ref{theorem_mild}) With the same condition as in Thereom~\ref{theorem_mild} and a constant learning rate $\eta_t \equiv \frac{1}{K\sqrt{T}}$, for sufficiently large $T \ge \frac{G^2}{\epsilon^2}$, with probability $1 - \Theta(\delta) - O(\exp(-\Omega(\martin^2))) -\delta_g $, \begin{small}

-\end{small} where $\delta, \delta_g$ and $\martin$, are the randomness of sketching, sub-Gaussian noise and martingales respectively. \end{corollary} More interestingly, for the near-initialization regime, where $T$ is relatively small, we can observe that the coefficient of $\Vert \nabla \cL (x_t)\Vert^2$ on the left hand side in Theorem~\ref{theorem_mild} and \ref{theorem_mild_non_asymptotic} is approximately a constant, given that $\epsilon$ is tiny.
-Therefore, SAFL can achieve an $O(1/T)$ convergence near initialization, which accounts for the empirical advantages over non-adaptive methods.
+\end{small} where $\delta, \delta_g$ and $\martin$, are the randomness of sketching, sub-Gaussian noise and martingales respectively, and $J_2:=\logtsqd$ \end{corollary} More interestingly, in the near-initialization regime, where $T$ is relatively small, we can observe that the coefficient of $\Vert \nabla \cL (x_t)\Vert^2$ on the left hand side in Theorem~\ref{theorem_mild} and \ref{theorem_mild_non_asymptotic} is approximately a constant, given that $\epsilon$ is tiny.
+Therefore, SAFL can achieve an $O(1/T)$ convergence near initialization, which accounts for the faster convergence speed than non-adaptive methods.